What If My Injuries Present Themselves Long After An Accident?

 Never Rush to Settle Your Case

 If you need another reason to seek medical attention, it is to obtain an adequate amount of compensation.
 The at-fault party’s insurance company will likely contact you and attempt to get you to sign a release of claims you might have.
 They might even offer you a sum of money to encourage you to sign such a release.
 If you accept any kind of offer prior to being fully evaluated by a medical professional, you cannot possibly know if the amount is adequately compensating you.
 Chances are, the offer is not anywhere near where it should be and you will end up having to bear the burden of any expenses associated with the accident.

 When you see a doctor, he or she will be able to estimate how long any symptoms of your injuries might last, or if they have not manifested yet, when you might expect them to as well as an estimated time of recovery.
 Without this information, it would be impossible to negotiate or accept any offers of compensation.
 Remember, if you accept an offer and later realize it is not enough, you cannot reopen your case.

 The Omaha legal team at Carlson & Burnett is dedicated to providing injury victims the exceptional representation and the genuine compassion they deserve during what is often a challenging time.
 Injury-causing accidents are overwhelming and traumatic.
 You should take this time to focus on your recovery while a skilled personal injury attorney fights for your right to compensation.
 We will build a compelling case on your behalf to ensure the responsible party is held accountable for his or her actions.

 We are backed by decades of experience.
-Contact us today at (402) 810-8611 to schedule a free initial case evaluation.
+Contact us today at (402) 810-8611 or contact us online to schedule a free initial case evaluation.